 REMOVE EVERYTHING AND PURGE

-The best way to start this project is by removing everything from the drawer and place them in neat piles.
-For this sewing drawer DIY let's organize our sew tools into three compartments.
+The best way to start this project is by removing everything from the drawer and placing them in neat piles.
+For this sewing drawer DIY let's organize our sewing tools into three compartments.
 Needles and pins, threads and scissors, and measuring utensils.

 After you have everything out on the counter let's organize your threads by the rainbow.

 HOW TO ORGANIZE SEWING THREAD IN RAINBOW PATTERN

 Your next step is another fun project.
 I use this handy rainbow color chart to help me stay on task but basically, I start with white, tan, and so on until I end with black.
 You can download this rainbow chart by clicking on the image and then you can print it to sit nearby while working.